 There are also possible slip-and-fall injuries and diving board accidents to consider.
 According to the National Spinal Cord Injury Statistics Center, diving accidents headed the list for recreation-related spinal cord injuries between 2010 and 2017.

 Finally, there are the unseen, creepy-sounding things that can survive long enough in your pool — even those treated properly with chemicals — to make you sick: cryptosporidium, giardia, shigella and norovirus (diarrhea, stomach cramps, nausea, vomiting); pseudomonas (hot tub rash and swimmer’s ear); and legionella (respiratory issues), to name a few.

 Join today and save 43% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 4. Higher insurance rates

 You’re responsible for whoever is in your pool, invited or not.
 Pools are known in the law as an “attractive nuisance,” something tempting to children that might harm them.
-Having a fence and a pool cover aren’t enough.
+Having a fence and a pool cover isn’t enough.

-Your homeowner’s insurance will cover in-ground pool damage with additional fees added to your premium and it may cover above-ground pool damage under personal property coverage.
+Your homeowners insurance will cover in-ground pool damage with additional fees added to your premium, and it may cover aboveground pool damage under personal property coverage.
 But when it comes to liability, that “attractive nuisance” adds a much deeper cost layer.

 If someone gets injured, you can incur medical and legal expenses.
 The typical homeowners liability insurance policy is $100,000.
 The Insurance Information Institute suggests raising that to $300,000 to $500,000 if you have a pool.
 And the institute says to consider an umbrella liability policy, which kicks in when you reach the limit on your main liability coverage, and it will help pay for attorney’s fees.